 Applications are now closed.
 Please register your interest to be informed when applications reopen in 2021.

 About the programme

-The programme begins at BFI Flare: London LGBTQ+ Film Festival (18-29 March 2020), where selected filmmakers will participate in a series of exclusive sessions with senior industry professionals and festival guests.
+The programme begins at BFI Flare: London LGBTIQ+ Film Festival (18-29 March 2020), where selected filmmakers will participate in a series of exclusive sessions with senior industry professionals and festival guests.
 Selected filmmakers are then paired with a mentor and meetings will be facilitated throughout 2020.